 For limit orders, nominating a target exchange rate means that if your target rate is met in future, you will be able to complete a transfer at a positive exchange rate compared to what current market rate allows for.

 To minimise the risk when using market orders, foreign exchange specialists like NewbridgeFX use different types of market orders to target exchange rates and secure the best deals.

 Market orders in the form of limit orders and stop-loss orders allow you to target a maximum and minimum exchange rate.
 If either of these two is reached in a set period of time, your money is automatically exchanged.
 This allows you to benefit from a higher exchange rate if it rises, but prevents you from losing significantly more money if the market were to take a downturn.

 Market Order Options:

 Speak to a specialist at NewbridgeFX to discuss the Market Order options available to you.

 Market orders are a useful tool to manage exchange rate risk.
-It is common for limit orders and stop loss orders to combine to form part of a currency risk management strategy, alongside spot contracts and forward contracts.
+It is common for limit orders and stop loss orders to combine and form part of a currency risk management strategy, alongside spot contracts and forward contracts.
+For example:

 - 40% of the USD value purchased as a forward contract at a rate of 1.30